mathsam/mygrep/README.md

 mygrep
 ======

-simple implementation of grep regular_expression
+simple implementation of grep regular_expression in python